 Historical Context of Parallelism

 Parallelism has been used as a rhetorical device for centuries, dating back to ancient Greek and Roman oratory.
-Figures like Cicero and Demosthenes employed parallelism extensively to sway audiences and emphasize their arguments.
+Figures like Cicero and Demosthenes employed parallelism extensively to sway audiences and highlight their arguments.
 The Bible, particularly in the Psalms and Proverbs, also features numerous examples of parallelism.

 Throughout history, parallelism has been a staple of persuasive writing and public speaking.
-Its enduring appeal lies in its ability to create rhythm, emphasize key points, and enhance the overall impact of the message.
+Its enduring appeal lies in its ability to create rhythm, highlight key points, and enhance the overall impact of the message.

 Essential Concepts of Parallelism